-If you’re among the applicants who matched to a residency program this year, you’ve likely enjoyed celebratory relief.
+If you’re among the applicants who matched to a residency program this year, you’ve likely enjoyed some celebratory relief after two exhausting years of pandemic uncertainty.

-As a medical student transitioning to residency your life is going to change significantly in the coming months.
-What are the best steps to prepare for those changes in both a clinical and personal capacity?
+As a medical student transitioning to residency, your life is going to change significantly in the coming months.
+What are the best steps to prepare for those changes in both a clinical and personal capacity so that you can thrive in residency?

 Ponder your relocation priorities

-- In terms of your living arrangement, your options are likely going to fall into three areas: buying, renting with roommates and renting on your own.
-The ideal is to spend no more than 25–35 percent of monthly income on housing.
+- In terms of your living arrangement, your options are likely going to fall into three areas: buying—which can be a tall task during residency—renting with roommates and renting on your own.
+The ideal is to spend no more than 25–35% of monthly income on housing.
+You also may want to remember to factor commute time into your house hunt.

 Use your remaining time in medical school wisely